-- 8.3.2.1 Conformity with proposal.
-The structure of the thesis should accord as closely as possible with that contained in the thesis proposal. - 8.3.2.2 Length.
+8.3.2.1 Conformity with proposal.
+The structure of the thesis should accord as closely as possible with that contained in the thesis proposal.

+8.3.2.2 Length.
 The text of the thesis, excluding bibliography and appendices, shall be at least 12,500 and no more than 30,000 words (not including the bibliography).
-Should a thesis exceed 30,000 words, no professor is under obligation to read or examine it, nor is the TST obliged to find a professor who is willing to do so. - 8.3.2.2 Style.
-The thesis must conform to the AD style regulation (see section 9), and spelling must be consistent with a recognized Canadian standard. - 8.3.2.3 Title page.
-The title page of the thesis shall include the following elements: (a) the title and subtitle (on the upper third of the page); (b) specification of the degree program, according to the sample form following, as appropriate; c) the student's full legal name as on ROSI (no nicknames, diminutives, or aliases); (d) the year of submission (at the bottom of the page); (e) notice of copyright. - 8.3.2.3.1 Sample form of degree specification for an M.A. thesis.
+Should a thesis exceed 30,000 words, no professor is under obligation to read or examine it, nor is the TST obliged to find a professor who is willing to do so.

+8.3.2.3 Style.
+The thesis must conform to the GCTS style regulation (see section 9), and spelling must be consistent with a recognized Canadian standard.

+8.3.2.4 Title page.
+The title page of the thesis shall include the following elements: (a) the title and subtitle (on the upper third of the page); (b) specification of the degree program, according to the sample form following, as appropriate; c) the student's full legal name as on ACORN (no nicknames, diminutives, or aliases); (d) the year of graduation (at the bottom of the page); (e) notice of copyright.

+8.3.2.4.1 Sample form of degree specification for an MA (USMC) thesis.
 A Thesis submitted to the Faculty of ...
-College and the ...
-Department of the Toronto School of Theology.
-In partial fulfilment of the requirements for the degree of Master of Arts in Theology awarded by the University of St. Michael's College. - 8.3.2.4 Abstract.
-The thesis must include a brief abstract of the thesis on the page following the title page. - 8.3.2.5 Table of contents.
-The thesis must include a table of contents on the page following the abstract. - 8.3.2.6 Bibliography.
+College and Toronto School of Theology.
+In partial fulfilment of the requirements for the degree of Master of Arts in Theology awarded by the University of St. Michael's College.

+8.3.2.5 Abstract.
+The thesis must include a brief abstract of the thesis on the page following the title page.

+8.3.2.6 Table of contents.
+The thesis must include a table of contents on the page following the abstract.

+8.3.2.7 Bibliography.
 The thesis must include a bibliography at the end.
 The bibliography must distinguish primary from secondary sources in separate categories.
-It may include sub-categories as appropriate. - 8.3.3 Technical requirements.
-Theses/dissertations submitted for evaluation, and eventual T-Space submission, shall adhere to the formatting requirements of the TST "Thesis
+It may include sub-categories as appropriate.

+8.3.3 Technical requirements.
+Theses/dissertations submitted for evaluation, and eventual T-Space submission, shall adhere to the formatting requirements of the TST "Thesis Template" and ETD Guide found under "After Your Submission" at www.tst.edu.
-Template," found at: http://www.tst.edu/academic/thesis-submission-convocation- information.